Home

 Aggregated Health Status

-Paddler balancer endpoint aggregates the /health endpoints of llama.cpp and reports the total number of available and processing slots.
+Paddler balancer endpoint aggregates the slots of all llama.cpp instances and reports the total number of available and processing slots.

 Aggregated Health Status